hoir/covid-data/README.md

 sources (listed below) are in the `data-raw/` directory.
 Scripts and processed data in the roadmap.

+## Processed data

+Processed data is in the `data/` directory.
+Preliminary plan is to follow the structure of the covidtracking API.

+Calculated variables:

+- Diffs/increases for more variables, in particular confirmed cases/deaths
+- 7-day averages for a number of metrics
+  - Suffixed with `7d`, are all 7-day means (multiply by 7 for weekly counts when desired)
+- Rate of change of 7d averages, named `d[OriginalVariable]7d`

 ### Data sources

 **Update:** After looking into this a little more, <https://covidtracking.com>